khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ### Origin and purpose

-Purpose and values inform principles, while principles inform the product.
+Company values and purpose should inform principles, while principles should either inform the process or the desired output.
 Make sure that no conflicting principles are introduced.
-Principles should either inform the process or the desired output.

 ### Target audience